 However, my relative pessimism is grounded in more than the statistical model’s forecast.
 I see two areas of concern.
 First, there is a great deal of uncertainty related to major policy initiatives under consideration in Washington.
-Congress is considering proposals for enormous changes in health care and in the structure of financial regulation, a part of which I described earlier.
-These proposals have generated a great deal of ambiguity, for the capricious winds of politics seem to change them on a near-daily basis.
-I view this kind of political uncertainty as problematic for the prospects of rapid recovery.
+Congress is considering proposals for enormous changes in health care and in the structure of financial regulation.
+These proposals have generated a great deal of uncertainty, for the capricious winds of politics seem to change them on a near-daily basis.
+As bankers, you know that too much uncertainty in a business plan makes for a risky loan.
+The same is true for the economy as a whole.
+I see this kind of political uncertainty as problematic for the prospects of rapid recovery.

 Second, financial markets have largely healed from the traumas of 2007-09.
 But the banking sector faces ongoing problems.
-Banks with large amounts of commercial real estate risk-exposure face a correspondingly elevated risk of failure.
+I do not need to tell this group that banks with large amounts of commercial real estate risk-exposure face a correspondingly elevated risk of failure.
 This threat could well lead to continued declines in bank lending, which would curtail the recovery.
 Even worse, as we saw in the thrift crisis of the 1980s, in the presence of deposit insurance, banks that are near failure have strong incentives to make poor loans.
 This outcome would be even worse for the economy.

-To this point in my forecast, I have been discussing broad factors that can affect GDP growth.
-However, as I indicated earlier and as we all well know, GDP does not tell the full story of the impact of recessions.
+To this point in my talk, I have been discussing broad factors that can affect GDP growth and that have influenced my economic forecast.
+But as I indicated earlier and as we all well know, GDP does not tell the full story of the impact of recessions.
 I’m speaking, of course, about unemployment.
 Over the past 15 years, more and more macroeconomists have begun studying household-level data on variables like earnings and consumption.
 (Much of this work, by the way, was done by researchers and consultants at the Federal Reserve Bank of Minneapolis.)
 These data have given us a greater appreciation for the unequal impacts of recessions.
 Over the fourth quarter of 2008 and the first quarter of 2009, GDP fell by about 3 percent per person.
 If this fall had been spread uniformly across all people in the United States, it would have been equivalent to everyone’s losing between three and four days worth of income.
 This would be difficult, but probably not a cost that would have led Congress to contemplate the redesign of the entire financial regulatory system.